ASSIST-IoT-SRIPAS/infinitime-heart-rate/README.md

 The implementation of the model uses the [keras2c library](https://f0uriest.github.io/keras2c/index.html) by Rory Conlin. keras2c is licensed under the MIT license.

+## Reproducibility

+The following software was used for building the RTOS and evaluating its performance:

+- Python 3.10.12
+- node: v16.3.0
+- npm: 7.15.1
+- lv_font_conv: "^1.5.2"

+Images built with different versions of the software may yield different results.

 ## Acknowledgements

 This work is part of the [ASSIST-IoT project](https://assist-iot.eu/) that has received funding from the EU’s Horizon 2020 research and innovation programme under grant agreement No 957258.